GilGalaad/JCollectd/README.md

 Worths to say that:
 * the memory footprint is as low as can be, 6 MB of heap size (which is the minimum allowed by Java) is enough to let the daemon run with a reasonable configuration, but you may want to limiting maximum heap size to something more (like 32m) to alleviate pressure on garbage collection.
+* even with a very low heap, some memory will be consumed by internal mechanisms of sqlite memory allocation, this will be native memory and cannot be tuned via Java parameters.
 * the program logs only on the console (at `INFO` level) a brief recap of what has been parsed from configuration file during startup, and during shutdown; and any error (at `SEVERE` level) that will prevent a correct monitoring, causing the program to exit.
 So there is no need to rotate log file (which is actually impossible with `logrotate` because Java ignores HUP signals), a single log file will be enough to discover if something is going wrong, and why.
 Of course you can modify the desired log level in the main class.
 * there is no need for a complex init script.
 You can start the daemon with the provdided command at boot, and a proper signal handler will ensure a clean shutdown in case of a `KILL` signal.